Configure SNMPv3 on Cisco Router

 This can help prevent Voip calls from dropping while someone is walking across campus or between buildings.

-FT PSK is a Password option for Cisco equipment The idea is
+FT PSK is a Password option for Cisco equipment.

 Some more resources for learning more.